winstonma/MERN-Docker/README.md

 3. Open browser and goto <http://localhost:80>

-4. (Optional) You can access API by opening the browser and goto <http://localhost:4000>
+4. (Optional) You can access API server by opening the browser and goto <http://localhost:4000> (e.g. <http://localhost:4000/postmessages/>)

 5. (Optional) You can access database content by accessing `mongodb://localhost:27017` using a MongoDB client (e.g. [Mongo Compass](https://www.mongodb.com/products/compass))